KaySam28/NashVille/README.md

 CONCEPTS USED IN CLEANING THE DATA
-  -Standarsing the Date Format by using Update,Set,Convert -Splitting Columns into different columns
+  -Standardized the Date Format by using Update,Set,Convert -Splitting Columns into different columns
   -Changing and correcting errors like changing of the Vacant column to Yes and No -Remove Duplicates